 I undertook fieldwork in Japan from February to June 2013, as a Visiting Researcher at the Department of Aesthetics and Science of Arts within the Faculty of letters of Doshisha University, Kyoto.
 I was supervised by Professor Fumikazu Kishi.
 I participated in his graduate seminar, through presentations of my own research and fieldwork, feedback on other students’ presentations, and museum visits.
 The main content of the fieldwork was the consultation of original artworks in museum collections (Chiba City Museum of Art, Idemitsu Museum, Tokyo National Museum) and Tenri University Library.
 I also viewed numerous exhibitions containing artworks related to my research.
 Concomitantly, I met and interviewed various researchers in Kyoto, Tokyo and Kanazawa on aspects of my research related to art history, literary history and social studies.
 The fieldwork was made possible by a scholarship from the Japan Society for the Promotion of Science (JSPS), which also allowed me to acquire secondary bibliographic material vital for the completion of my research.
-A report is available at JSPS London.
+A report is available online.

 Radu Leca - The Backward Glance: Japanese spatial imaginary of the 17th century